 Yew Tree Cottage was formed by the combination of two seventeenth century estate cottages sited just opposite All Saints Church.
-A shared central doorway in the front of the cottage has been replaced by a window when the two cottages were joined in to one dwelling between the Wars, but otherwise the front elevation is pretty much unchanged.
+A shared central doorway in the front of the cottage was replaced by a window when the two cottages were joined in to one dwelling between the Wars, but otherwise the front elevation is unchanged from its seventeenth century origins.

 Turkdean is now just a small village of about 50 souls 3miles outside Northleach.
 As we have avoided the necessity of a village sign the village goes mostly unremarked.
 Our village amenities consist of a lovely originally Norman church, a postbox (still with a daily collection at 3:45pm) and a K6 Gilbert Scott telephone box (currently in need of a repaint!)

 I put together a brief history of this small village.
 With a Roman villa (excavated “against the clock” by Channel 4’s TimeTeam in 1997), a Saxon community recorded in the Doomsday Book, a Norman church and medieval agricultural development based on the renowned local wool trade, the village has a long history despite its small size.

-For information about All Saints Church, check out Turkdean’s entry on the A Church Near You website, which lists services, contact details for the clergy and wardens and the historical background of the building and of the wider Northleach Benefice of which Turkdean is part.
+For information about All Saints Church, check out Turkdean’s entry on the A Church Near You website, which lists services, contact details and the historical background of the building and of the wider Northleach Benefice of which Turkdean is now part.